-Like to sing .... or just interested to see if you would like to?
+Like to sing?
+New to the London choral scene? .... or just interested to see if you would like to be?

 NEW TERM WELCOME!
-Rehearsals for our December concert start on Monday 12th September, 18.45 – 20.45 at City Temple, Holborn Viaduct, EC1 2DE (nearest stations – Chancery Lane, City Thameslink)
+Rehearsals for our December concert start on Monday 12th September, 18.45 – 20.45 at City Temple

 Plus a special invitation to the staff and members of the Barts Health NHS Trust

-Under 26 and new to Barts - Enjoy our specual 'Welcome rate'
+Under 26 and new to Barts - Enjoy our special 'Welcome rate'

 The choir includes both experienced and novice singers.
 Choral skills are developed to performance standard during a professionally led 14 session rehearsal period.
-There are 3 concerts each year.
-Belonging to Barts Choir gives you the chance to enjoy and gain familiarity with the words and music of significant choral pieces such as those composed by Mahler, Verdi and Bach, along with works of specific interest from composers such as Rutter, Rossini and Orff
+There are 3 concerts each year at prestigious venues, such as Royal Festival and Cadogan Halls.
+Belonging to Barts Choir gives you the chance to enjoy and gain familiarity with the words and music of significant choral pieces of music (see 'Concerts'- tab on this site)

 Why join Barts Choir?